 - Curriculum Vita – 2-page limit

-- Letters of Support – 2 letters, one from the applicant’s primary mentor and one from another program faculty member, are to be emailed separately from the application to DIV40EAC@gmail.com by the deadline noted below.
+- Letters of Support – 2 letters, one from the applicant’s primary mentor and one from an additional research mentor, are to be emailed separately from the application to DIV40EAC@gmail.com by the deadline noted below.

-- Send via email to: DIV40EAC@gmail.com; Address to: Pamela Dean, Ph.D., ABPP, SCN EAC Committee Chair, and Alexander Tan, Ph.D., EAC Dissertation Award Subcommittee Chair
+- Send via email to: DIV40EAC@gmail.com; Address to: Pamela Dean, Ph.D., ABPPcn, SCN EAC Chair, and Alexander Tan, Ph.D., EAC Dissertation Award Subcommittee Chair

 - Qualification of applicant and commitment to neuropsychology

 - Quality, feasibility, and demonstrated need for support of the proposed project

 - Relevance of project to the mission of the Society for Clinical Neuropsychology

 - Innovation of the project (e.g., novel or refinement of existing theoretical concepts, approaches, methodologies, instrumentation, or interventions that advance culturally competent practice in neuropsychology)